 A supportive home – helping families to overcome challenges

 Run in partnership with Comic Relief.
-Applications open 27 September 2021.
+Applications are now open until 1 December 2021.

 The Youth Endowment Fund exists to prevent children and young people becoming involved in violence.
 We do this by finding out what works and building a movement to put this knowledge into practice.